How to Become a Police Officer in Oklahoma

 - Not have been committed to an Oklahoma state mental institution involuntarily

 Before attending a CLEET-certified basic training academy, applicants must pass three exams.
-Applicants must take the Oklahoma Peace Officer Selection Test (OPOST), a reading, writing and comprehension exam.
+First, applicants must take the Oklahoma Peace Officer Selection Test (OPOST), a reading, writing, and comprehension exam.
 The minimum acceptable score is 70%.4 This test is offered monthly at 10 different locations throughout Oklahoma.
 Applicants will also be required to take the CLEET Test for Safe Participation to ensure that the applicant is in good physical condition and can safely complete the training academy.
 Applicants can take the Test for Safe Participation no more than four times.
-Lastly, applicants are required undergo a psychological evaluation by a licensed psychologist.
+Lastly, applicants are required to undergo medical and psychological evaluations.
+Recruits who are hired will complete at least 14.5 weeks of police academy training.

 Oklahoma State Trooper Requirements